datascience2014/Getting-and-Cleaning-Data/CodeBook.md

      180 * 68
  - Summary of the data:
      Data is the mean value for each of the following 66 variable from six subjects per activity.
- - Variables present in the dataset
+ - Variables present in the dataset (All variables type are "Factor w/ 181 levels")
 *               tBodyAcc-mean()-X
 *		tBodyAcc-mean()-Y
 *		tBodyAcc-mean()-Z